KindaSwiss/splash-page-and-modal/README.md

 ## Things I learned

 - Transitions don't work properly when the property doesn't exist beforehand.
 For example, if transitioning the left property on hover, the left property needs to be defined on the `selector` as well as `selector:hover`
+- Chrome will allow a unitless value for the `perspective` property and Firefox and IE won't.
 - Focusing or moving an element when it is being transitioned will cause the transition to fail.
 - VueJS is awesome.
 - Sass is awesome